Boro auto loans for college students review

 To be eligible for a Boro auto loan, you must:

-- Be enrolled in a US university or college or a recently-graduated young professional.
+- Be enrolled in a US university or college or a graduated within the past three years

-- Buy a car no more than six years old with 70,000 miles or less.
+- Buy a car no more than 9 years old with 90,000 miles or less

 While Boro doesn’t require you to have a credit history or full-time job to be eligible, having good credit and a steady income can strengthen your application.
 You don’t necessarily have to live in a state where Boro operates, as long as your dealership is located in one.